defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 ### Overview

 The `Hackback` machine on Hack The Box (created by <a href="https://www.hackthebox.eu/home/users/profile/1391">decoder</a> and <a href="https://www.hackthebox.eu/home/users/profile/12438">yuntao</a>) is a retired 50 point Windows machine.
 This machine is incredibly difficult; so difficult that it maintained a 9.4/10 difficulty rating for almost a week upon being released.
 The initial steps involve locating a GoPhish website where default credentials are used to login.
 There are also some virtual hosts which lead to a hidden administration link within obfuscated JavaScript code.
 Next, the parameters of a web admin page can be fuzzed to determine its log files are SHA-256 checksums of connecting IP addresses.
 Log poisoning is then performed to gain read/write access.
 A file called `web.config.old` is extracted from the web server and contains credentials for the user `simple`.
 A reGeorg ASPX tunnel is then utilized to connect to the remote machine.
 This enables tunneling via a SOCKS proxy with WinRM and the credentials found for `simple` in `web.config.old`.
-A command injection vulnerability in a powershell script called `dellog.ps1` can be leveraged in association with a `clean.ini` file to escalate to the user `hacker`.
+A command injection vulnerability in a powershell script called `dellog.ps1` can be leveraged in association with `dellog.bat` and `clean.ini` files to escalate to the user `hacker`.
 Once escalated, the user `hacker` can start/stop a suspicious service called `UserLogger`, which accepts an argument.
 This can be abused to escalate folder path permissions.
 Finally, `root.txt` can be viewed by reading an alternate data stream (ADS).

 <p><br></p>

 _deep breath_

 <p><br></p>
-To start, I dove in with an initial `nmap` scan for general port discovery and service enumeration.
+To start, I performed one of my usual initial `nmap` scans for general port discovery and service enumeration.
 <p><br></p>

 ### Nmap Scan

 <div class="highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 ➜  HACKBACK cat nmap/Full_10.10.10.128.nmap
-# Nmap 7.70 scan initiated Wed Jun 26 18:41:47 2019 as: nmap -Pn -sCV -p80,6666,64831 -oN nmap/Full_10.10.10.128.nmap 10.10.10.128
+# Nmap 7.70 scan initiated Wed Jun 26 18:41:47 2019 as: nmap -p- -Pn -sCV -oN nmap/Full_Scan.nmap 10.10.10.128
 Nmap scan report for hackback.htb (10.10.10.128)
 Host is up (0.082s latency).